The Exciting and Lucrative Career of Web Design

-Degrees in web design have a negative reputation.
-However, I need to catch up with the level of mathematics required to study computer science, so I'm taking math and programming classes at a community college to prepare myself while working as an associate in graphic design with an emphasis on web design.
+Unfortunately, web design degrees have gained a negative reputation.
+However, as someone who needs to brush up on my math skills before pursuing computer science, I am currently taking math and programming classes at a community college while working as an associate in graphic design with a focus on web design.
 My community college also offers a degree in web development.
-Compared to all the web development degrees offered by other universities, I think the community college I attend offers higher education in web development.
-The only downside is that upon completing the associate's degrees I will not obtain a bachelor's degree.
+Compared to other universities' web development programs, I believe that my community college offers top-notch education in this field.
+The only downside is that upon completion of the associate's degree, I will not obtain a bachelor's degree.

-However, since I have to do A LOT of sequential math studies before I can advance my computer science career at the university I would like to transfer to, it usually won't take me any longer to get a bachelor's degree, so I might as well finish an associate or two as I prepare.
-I have more experience and education in design than in development, but I am very interested in learning both of those things.
-I'm also working on some alternative plans for my degree in case I find that math and programming aren't my thing, but I think I'll do just fine.
-Your degree can provide you with the opportunity to complete an industry internship for one year.
+However, since I have to complete several sequential math courses before advancing my computer science studies at the university I plan to transfer to, it will not take me any longer to earn a bachelor's degree.
+Therefore, I have decided to finish an associate's degree or two while preparing for my future studies.
+Although my experience and education are more focused on design rather than development, I am eager to learn both aspects of web design.
+I am also working on alternative plans for my degree in case I discover that math and programming are not my strengths.
+However, I am confident that I will excel in these subjects.

 Leave Reply